gor181/sql-course/chapter1.md

 ---
-title: Template Chapter 1
+  title: "Template Chapter 1"
-description: >-
+  description: "This is a template chapter."
-  This is a template chapter.
+  v2: true

 ---
 ## Ex 1.1